AndreasChristensen89/project-three-python/README.md

 # Battleship

-The idea behind this project is to create a single-player game of battleships where the player should be able to play solo against the computer on different difficulties, being able to upload results, and seing other players' results.
+The idea behind this project is to create a single-player game of battleships where the player should be able to play solo against the computer on different difficulties, being able to upload results, and seeing other players' results.
 The target group is anyone who enjoys a simple game that is a mix of chance and logic.
 The game requires a basic grasp of the rules and can be won either with pure luck, or more likely with a bit of strategy.
 However, the simple layout would be suited for people who are not interested in visual styling and only wants the pure game mechanics.
 The game has to be played in a terminal and can be played on modern browsers.

 The aim of the game is to sink the ships with as few attempts as possible.